fayomihorace/learning-notes/React-advanced.md

 - So **Refs Aren’t Passed Through**, and to circumvent that, you can use **Forwarding ref**.

 ### JXS in deep
+- JXS is not a requirement to use React.
+It's just more convenient.
+Using React without JSX could be convenient especially when you don’t want to set up compilation in your build environment.
+- Each JSX element is just syntactic sugar for calling ***`React.createElement(component, props, ...children)`***
 - JXS support dot (`.`) naming
 ```javascript
 function BlueDatePicker() {